 Many of us rely on this caffeinated beverage to wake us up in the morning and give us the energy we need to cruise through the day.
-But few of us probably realize that coffee also provides us with a slew of health benefits.
+But few of us probably realize that coffee has a slew of health benefits.

 Video of the Day